ericlau00/systems-level-programming/README.md

 #### Redirection in c programs

 - `dup2 - <unistd.h>`
-  - `dup2( fd1, fd2 )` redirects `fd2` to `fbb1`
+  - `dup2( fd1, fd2 )` redirects `fd2` to `fd1`
-  - Any use of fd2 will not act on the fole for td1
+  - Any use of fd2 will now act on the file for fd1
 - `dup - <unistd.h>`
-  - `dup(fd)` duplicates an exiting entry if the file in rthe table
+  - `dup(fd)` duplicates an exiting entry if the file in the table
-  - Returns a new file descriptor for the dpublicate entry
+  - Returns a new file descriptor for the duplicate entry

 ## Monday, 2 December, 2019